Resumption of Bloody Sunday prosecution delayed for 24 hours after court mix-up

 “We understand this case has essentially been listed in error before your worship this morning,” he said.

-“District Judge Magill of course has had conduct of the case, but essentially he has been sent to Londonderry this morning and we are here.
+“District Judge Magill of course has had conduct of the case, but essentially he has been sent to Derry this morning and we are here.

 “In those circumstances rather than trouble your worship with any substantive matter we understand the proposal of the court is the matter be listed before District Judge Magill tomorrow in court nine in this building.”